 The word “charge” (diamarturomai) is the same word found in 1 Timothy 5:21.
 It is defined as “to make a solemn (of a serious nature) affirmation; to make a solemn and earnest charge (to entrust with a duty, responsibility, or obligation).”

-1. We cannot teach or preach only when it is convenient, safe, or favorable.
+- We cannot teach or preach only when convenient, safe, or favorable.

-4. We must not bend to our culture or government’s pressure that might prevent us from sharing the Gospel Message or the good news of Jesus.
+- We must not yield to the pressures of our culture or government that might prevent us from sharing the Gospel Message or the good news of Jesus.

 “Preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching.”
 (2 Timothy 4:2)

-2. Timothy must “rebuke” (epitimeson) - “to tax with fault, rate, chide, rebuke, reprove, censure severely” (Thayer 245).
+- Timothy must “rebuke” (epitimeson) - “to tax with fault, rate, chide, rebuke, reprove, censure severely” (Thayer 245).
 Paul charged him to reprove sharply, to reprimand with authority.
 He must rebuke those Christians living in sin (Matthew 8:26; 1 Timothy 5:20; Titus 1:13; Titus 2:15; Jude 1:9).
-Preachers and teachers must never forget they are preaching and teaching God’s Word to others.
+Preachers and teachers must never forget they preach and teach God’s Word to others.
 They must revere God’s Word.

-4. Timothy must “exhort” (parakaleson) - “a calling upon... beseech, entreat, implore... incitement, persuasion...”
-Paul charged Timothy to encourage those who were struggling in their Christian walk (Romans 12:8).
-Struggling Christians can be uplifted when they are encouraged by the Word of God (1 Timothy 4:13).
+- Timothy must “exhort” (parakaleson) - “a calling upon... beseech, entreat, implore... incitement, persuasion...”
+Paul charged Timothy to encourage those struggling in their Christian walk (Romans 12:8).
+Struggling Christians can be uplifted when encouraged by the Word of God (1 Timothy 4:13).
 Timothy must persuade people to live godly in Christ Jesus.

-6. Timothy must be patient and endure the evil and sufferings of the wicked.
-Why?
-Because some might come to repentance or change their sinful ways and wrong teaching.
+- Timothy must be patient and endure the evil and sufferings of the wicked.
+Some might come to repentance or change their sinful ways and wrong teachings.

 “For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions.”
 (2 Timothy 4:3)

-In chapter 3, Paul warned Timothy of difficult times to happen in the near future because of false teachers and evildoers (2 Tim.
+In chapter 3, Paul warned Timothy that difficult times would happen shortly because of false teachers and evildoers (2 Tim.
 3:1-7, 9, 13).
-This is most likely the time Paul spoke in 2 Timothy 3:1 as “the last days.”
+This is most likely when Paul spoke in 2 Timothy 3:1 as “the last days.”
 This would be a time when many would not be content listening to God’s Word (1 Timothy 1:10; 2 Timothy 1:13).
 There would come a time when they “will not endure the sound doctrine.”
 Why?
 Because they would have “itching ears” (knethomenoi).

-1. They would rather feel good about their ungodliness than feel the shame and the guilt of sin.
+- They would instead feel good about their ungodliness than feel the shame and the guilt of sin.

-However, Paul commanded Timothy and us to teach the Truth from the Scriptures because people will want to hear what satisfies their own desires.
+However, Paul commanded Timothy and us to teach the Truth from the Scriptures because people will want to hear what satisfies their desires.
 Sadly, this is one of the prevalent reasons we have so many different kinds of churches today.
 Often, people do not leave the church because of doctrinal error or false teaching but because they want to hear what suits their sinful lifestyle.
 They want teachers who give them what they want!
 Paul urged Timothy to preach the Word and not surrender to these passions or desires.
 The solution is more of God’s Word and not less.
-When people have itching ears, they seek teachers who will provide entertainment, coffee, donuts, meals, and emotional experience.
-Their main focus is carnal and not spiritual.
+People with itching ears seek teachers who will provide entertainment, coffee, donuts, meals, and emotional experiences.
+Their primary focus is carnal, not spiritual.

 In the Gospel of John, Jesus showed us this very problem.
 After Jesus fed the 5,000, the crowds sought Him and found Him on the other side of the Sea of Galilee.
 But listen carefully to what Jesus told the crowd when they found Him.